BryMat24/LFCS-notes/networking/b.md

 sudo tail -f /var/log/squid/access.log
 ```

+In Squid, http_access controls whether a client is allowed to use the proxy for a request at all.
+It is not limited to HTTP websites only.

 ## Packet Filtering & Firewall

 ufw tool, to allow/deny from target and control certain ports